MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/printmanagement/Add-Printer.md

 ```

 ### -WorkflowPolicy
 Enables an administrator to associate a given printer with a specific Workflow application.
-This parameter does not allow the administrator to override device-app association that was made using device meta data service.
+This parameter does not allow the administrator to override the device-app association that was made using the device metadata service.

 ```yaml